-Remember to involve your family as you collect information and attempt to answer the questions relevant to your preparations.
+Remember to involve your family as you collect information and attempt to answer these questions.
 Discuss as a family why you need a disaster plan, as well as what the plan should include.

-If you are a caregiver, or if you simply know a senior who might need help in an emergency, you may also want to consult the guide Identifying Older Adults and Legal Options for Increasing Their Protection During
+If you're a caregiver, or if you simply know a senior who might need help in an emergency, you may also want to consult the guide Identifying Older Adults and Legal Options for Increasing Their Protection During All-Hazards Emergencies

 The most important point to remember regarding a local disaster is that you are the first responder for your own well-being, as well as that of your family.

 Personalize your kit.
 It should contain items you need and food you will eat.
 If you don't like peanut butter, don't add it to your kit.
 If you suffer from something like seasonal allergies, you may want to include allergy medicine.
 Most kits are for 72 hours, but as we have seen in past disasters, including the 2010 flooding in Tennessee, the need could be for a week or more.

 Keep in mind, you don't have to buy your kit pre-assembled from a retailer; you can make one yourself,

 using a bucket, backpack, or suitcase.
 Even a single bucket filled with the proper supplies can help sustain

 For a list of specific kit recommendations, click here.

 To schedule workshops through the Tennessee Commission on Aging and Disability, or for additional information, email or call: